Dateranoth/ConanExilesServerUtility/README.md

 A few things to note.
 The Game Server IP will be the IP you wish to bind to.
 This may be a local IP if your server is behind a router.
 Also, the game can take a long time to gracefully shut down.
 So, when the restart is initiated, the utility attempts to gracefully shut down the server.
 If the server will not shut down gracefully after 1 minute the process is forcefully closed.
 When SteamCMD is used, a full cycle from the time the command is sent to the time the server is back on line can take 10 minutes or more.
 Finally, the remote restart port needs to be allowed through your firewall.

 # Running Multiple Servers on the Same Machine
 Place a copy of the EXE in a different Conan_Server directory, update the INI file to make sure you have no port conflicts, and run the script.
 A couple of things you might want to do to help manage two or more running at once.
 Change the ConanServerUtility.exe names to something Utility1 and Utility2 or something like that.
 Also, you probably should set the Minute about 30 minutes apart from each so they are not restarting at the same time.

+### Using Update Check on Multiple Servers
+If you plan on running multiple servers on the same machine, I suggest you create different SteamCMD folders for each server.
+Due to the way the update is checked, if your servers checked at the same time, it would cause a conflict.
+This could result in an update being missed for all servers.

 # How to Use Discord Bot
 * UseDiscordBot